mspaintmsi/superUser/msvc/BUILD_LLVM-MSVC.md

 where `<download_directory>` is the directory where you want to put the downloaded files.

-Then put the `make_msvc-libs` script (available soon) to the download directory and run it.
+Then put the `make_msvc-libs` script (available soon) in the download directory and run it.

 	# On Linux:
 	chmod u+x make_msvc-libs.sh